rubpat5/arkantum-task/README.md

-# Arkantum task app
+# IP address tracker solution

+This is a solution for the Front-end Engineer Job application at Arkantum Labs.

+**Note: Delete this note and update the table of contents based on what sections you keep.**

+## Overview

+### The challenge

+Users should be able to:

+- View the optimal layout for each page depending on their device's screen size
+- See hover states for all interactive elements on the page
+- See their own IP address on the map on the initial page load
-Arkantum task app gives the user the ability to search for ip addresses or domains with the help of IP Geolocation API by IPify and show the searched information and geolocation with the help of LeafletJS.
+- Search for any IP addresses or domains and see the key information and location

-## Installation
+### Installation

 Use the command below to install the dependencies and run the app on local machine.